 On this site, you will find reviews about movies and tv series in the horror genre, science fiction and occasionally some fantasy.
-I will review new movies and tv series but also a lot of the classics and unknown entertainment from the ’80s onwards.
+I will review new films and TV series but also a lot of the classics and unknown entertainment from the ’80s onwards.

 Horror is perhaps the most varied genre with many subgenres, ranging from zombies, supernatural, comedy, slashers, body horror, sci-fi, monsters, plus much more.
 Horror contrary to popular belief is not always about the hacking and slashing of limbs, bloody gruesome deaths or deranged psychopaths.
 It can also feature statements about society, growing up, relationship dynamics, abuse or mental health.